stepmat/Codenames_GPT/README.md

 Or just use Python's packaging system, pip3, which is included by default from the Python binary installer.

-## OpenAI GPT Agent
+## LLM Agents (Replicate Experiments from "Codenames as a Benchmark for Large Language Models")

-* Open gpt_manager.py and add your OpenAI API key near the top of the file where it says, "ENTER YOUR API KEY HERE".
+* Open lll_manager.py and add your API keys near the top of the file where it says, "ENTER YOUR API KEY HERE".
+  * This needs to be done for each api key requested

+* Experiment results can be replicated by running "round_robin_script.py"
-* After this, you should be able to use the codemaster_GPT and guesser_GPT agents.
+  * Note, you will need to comment or uncomment the desired models in the all_codemasters and all_guessers arrays.
-* For example, running "python simple_example.py" will perform a single game between both GPT agents.